Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Evaluation Protocol

 \paragraph{MR Dataset Construction} Using resources from the \method website, we develop motivation recognition questions for key characters in \dataset.
-The process involves three main steps: First, we utilize \gptfour to generate several motivation recognition multiple-choice questions (MCQs) and manually select the best top 10 examples.
+The process involves four main steps: First, we utilize \gptfour to generate several motivation recognition multiple-choice questions (MCQs) and manually select the top 10 examples.
 Second, we identify a primary character from each of the 126 books and formulate questions related to them.
-Given the character's name, chapter summaries from the \method, and the 10 examples, \gptfour is instructed to generate a set of motivation recognition multiple-choice questions in a few-shot scenario.
-Each question is designed to include a decision made by the character within a specific scenario, offering four options, the correct answer, and justifications for the correctness or incorrectness of each option.
+Given the character's name, chapter summaries from the \method, and the 10 examples, \gptfour is instructed to generate a set of motivation recognition multiple-choice questions.
+Each question is designed to include a decision made by the character within a specific scenario, offering four options, the correct option, and justifications for why each option is correct or incorrect.
 Through this process, \gptfour generates a total of 641 questions for the 126 characters.
+Moreover, we find that some questions can be easily answered using commonsense knowledge or grammatical structure, Thus, given a question and the correct answer, we ask GPT-4 to provide three likely motivations behind the decision in the question that differ from the correct answer.
+These options, meant to confuse, are similar to the correct answer in sentence structure.
+We replace the incorrect options generated in the previous step with these three motivations.

 To maintain the quality of MR questions, two annotators are assigned to filter them, with Fleiss's $\kappa=0.91$~\cite{fleiss1981measurement}.
-According to the annotation results, 445 out of the 641 questions meet the established criteria, guaranteeing the quality of the MR questions dataset.
-Further details are available in Appendix~\ref{appendix:human}.
+According to the annotation results, 445 out of the 641 questions meet the established criteria, guaranteeing the quality of the MR questions dataset.\footnote{Further details are shown in Appendix~\ref{appendix:human}.}